The Agroecological Adaptation Laboratories (AeD-LABs) project

 Activities

-- Conduct a survey among 110 participants in the 3 countries in 2023.
+- Conducting a survey among 110 participants in the 3 countries in 2023

-- Main climatic issues on agriculture according to survey’s participants were water scarcity, drought, winds and degraded soils.
+- Main climatic issues for agriculture according to survey participants were water scarcity, drought, winds and degraded soils.

-- Main solutions identified were planting (agroforestry, reforestation, crop diversification and native species), seed banks to protect native seeds, and water management practices (management water infiltration, setting up water reservoirs, water supply, organic composts).
+- Main solutions identified were planting (agroforestry, reforestation, crop diversification and native species), seed banks to protect native seeds, and water management practices (managing water infiltration, setting up reservoirs, supply, organic composts, etc.).

 - Innovation is the “process of creating a new product, production process, service or management model that solves a specific problem” IICA, 2023.

-- Innovation is a process, product or service from another place or which is rediscovered/preserved or that helps adapt.
+- Innovation is a process, product or service from another place, or which is rediscovered/preserved, or that helps to adapt.

-- Identify what constitutes a maturation process of an innovation: An innovation starts to be implemented by a niche group, then SWISSAID supports farmers through agroecological labs so that they can undertake farmer-led research to do trials and errors around this innovation and decide whether it should be spread out further or not.
-Then, farmers reach out to the community to encourage them to implement the innovation as well.
-During this phase, it is important to get more academia and researchers onboard and do more research elsewhere with other farmers.
-Once the innovation shows positive, scientifically backed results in clearly described, different contexts, it can be scaled up in other ecosystems facing similar problems.
-The app is helpful in this regard.
+- Outline the process for bringing innovations to maturity.
+An innovation starts off being implemented by a niche group, and SWISSAID then supports farmers through agroecological labs so that they can undertake farmer-led research, trialling the innovation and deciding whether it should be shared further or not.
+Farmers then reach out to the community to encourage them to implement the innovation.
+During this phase, it is important to get academics and researchers on board and do more joint research elsewhere with other farmers.
+Once the innovation shows positive, scientifically backed results in clearly described, different contexts, it can be scaled up in other ecosystems with similar problems.

 - Greenhouses to control temperatures